add2cal/docs/src/integration/wix.md

 ## Step 0: Prerequisites

-When integration Add to Calendar Buttons or RSPV forms, you need to use the "Custom Element" of Wix ([Wix Help Article](https://support.wix.com/en/article/wix-editor-adding-a-custom-element-to-your-site)).
+When integrating Add to Calendar Buttons or RSPV forms with your Wix website, you need to use the "Custom Element" of Wix ([Wix Help Article](https://support.wix.com/en/article/wix-editor-adding-a-custom-element-to-your-site)).

 **This comes with some additional requirements!**